SharePoint/sp-dev-docs/docs/spfx/viva/design/designing-card.md

 - The overall card should always be interactive.
 - If the primary button is used, because of its visual prominence, it should be the most important action on the card.
 - The secondary button can used either on its own or in conjunction with the primary button if two actions are needed (only available in large size card layouts).
 If it's used with the primary button, make sure it is linked to the second most important action on the card.
 In that case, the card itself will become the least important action.
 - For button labels, use concise and clear text that accurately reflects button behavior.
-Eg. 'View tasks' can better than only 'View'.
+For example 'View tasks' can better than only 'View'.
 - Make sure each interaction on the card is unique.
 - Design cards to avoid making users jump around to different experiences.
 For example, it's ideal if you can keep interactions within the Viva Connections app using Quick view.
 Next best is to keep user interactions within the dashboard.